Mailinator

 Definitions

 Messages within Mailinator are typically thought of as emails - however, messages can enter the system in a variety of ways including email, SMS, or HTTP Post.
 In general, the schema of messages contains a TO, FROM, SUBJECT, and message body.
-Message bodies can be simple string of text or as is allowed by email standards, a complicated multi-part, multi-encoded schema.
+Message bodies can be simple string of text or - as is allowed by email standards, a complicated multi-part, multi-encoded schema.

-Domains (aka Streams) identify a specific source for messages.
+Domains identify a specific source for messages.
 Emails automatically are assigned to the domain of their "to" address.
 Expectedly, each of your Private Domains represent a specific source for messages.
 Each Domain may have it's own set of rules.

 API Authentication